Sheila Canning: Reception

 When Sheila met Russell, Claire Crick of All About Soap commented "look out for Sheila in full flirtation mode when she gets to know the new arrival...these two are about to hit it off – big time."
 Jonathan Hughes of the Radio Times branded Sheila "Ramsay Street's resident battleaxe" and a "gobby granny".
 Adam Beresford of HuffPost placed Sheila at number twenty-three on the "35 greatest Neighbours characters of all time" feature as part of the serial's 35th anniversary.
 Journalist Adam Beresford described her, stating "this Aussie battler takes no prisoners, is fiercely protective of her family and is also prone to being a bit of sticky beak.
 We would not mess with Sheila, but she has a good heart and brings a dose of earthy humour to Erinsborough."
 When discussing Sheila's motherhood, Sarah Ellis of Inside Soap called the character a "bossy mum".
-At the 2016 and 2017 Digital Spy Reader Awards, Sheila received nominations for the Funniest Character accolade.
+A critic for The Advertiser named Sheila a "veteran character".
+They said Gary's death led to Mann "delivering some of her best scenes in years.
+Tissues at the ready, people."
 Ahead of Sheila's off-screen departure, Kilkelly named her the "Ramsay Street matriarch".